umanit/seo-bundle/README.md

 {{ seo_breadcrumb(entity=my_entity, format='json-ld') }} {# Will generate the breadcrumb from my_entity using json-ld format #}
 {{ seo_breadcrumb(format='rdfa') }} {# Will generate the breadcrumb from the current entity using rdfa format #}
 ```

+### Enabling 301 redirects

+In order to enable URL history and 301 redirects on an Entity, implement the interface `UrlHistorizedInterface` and use the trait `UrlHistorizedTrait`.

 ### Twig functions reference